namrata2040/calculator/README.md

 # calculator
-this program is made with java language, here i used switch case
+this program is made with java language, here i used switch case operator